-Top Travel Tips on how to Transition From Travelling as a Couple to a new Family.
+Top Travel Tips on how to Transition From Travelling as a Couple to a New Family.

-NEW FAMILY TRAVEL TIP #1
+TRAVEL AS A NEW FAMILY TIP #1

 Be Prepared.
 Do as much research as you can about travelling with a young child.
 This includes what you may need to know on their first flight, the best types of accommodation, what to pack in both carryon and check in luggage and modes of transportation that would be most convenient and comfortable for the whole family.
 If you are well equipped with the basic requirements, you will be better prepared for any unforseen curveballs.

-NEW FAMILY TRAVEL TIP #2
+TRAVEL AS A NEW FAMILY TIP #2

 Lower Expectations.
 Travelling with a child means you can no longer start at dawn and end at….dawn!
 Late nights or trekking through difficult terrain may just have to wait until the kids are older.
 Don’t go on your first holiday with the same expectations as you would when it was just the two of you.
 For the consummate travel planners and control freaks, you are just going to have to learn to let go and take it as it comes.